dashluu/Microlexer/README.md

 I have always wanted to understand what happens behind the scene every time I type my code in C, Python, Java, and many other programming languages.
 The only way to do so is to build a small compiler(OK but maybe not from scratch :)).
 The fun of engineering is to construct things and see how far they can take you.
 That is exactly what this project is about.
 It reflects my journey in learning about compilers.
-Although my knowledge on the topic is still shallow, I will continue to update it, and any feedback will be much appreciated.
+However, compilers are difficult to build, so I'll split it into a multipart project.
+This is the first part where I'll be constructing a simple lexer to extract tokens.
+If there is any way to improve this project, which I'm sure there is, any feedback will be appreciated.

 ## References